fynnomenon/fynnomenon.github.io/docs/_posts/2025-07-19-digital-twin-in-meeting.markdown

 So, now I only needed to worry about how I could get the agent into a video conference.
 Enter [joinly](https://github.com/joinly-ai/joinly), an open-source project I'm currently working on with two friends: It is a connector middleware specifically designed to enable AI agents to actively participate in video calls.
 How does it work?
 Ultimately, joinly is also just an MCP server that you can host yourself, providing your agent with essential meeting tools (such as `speak_text` and `send_chat_message`) alongside automatic real-time transcription.

 Joinly already provides a `client_example.py` so that you don't need to write your agent from scratch.
-However, to make the agent understand that it is a bot acting on my behalf, I had to tinker with the system prompt of the agent a bit.
+However, to make the agent understand that it is acting on my behalf, I had to tinker with its system prompt a bit.
 In the end, it came down to adding this line

 > "You are Hannes-Bot, a meeting agent that impersonates the real employee Hannes and acts on their behalf in the meeting."